jeffinnes/100-days-of-code/r1-log.md

 ### R1D18
 More CLI work.
 I spent a bunch of time trying to implement a recursive function call to reprompt the previous question in situations where the user only requested a display of info.
 In the process I overly complicated things by trying to turn everything into an async function.
 (I guess I'm just really excited to finally starting to feel like I get promises and async/await.
 Anyway, I ended up abandoning that line of thought because it was preventing me from getting any actual functionality done.
 After switching gears I finished the logic to select a firewall and nicely display it's info.

+### R1D19
+Still working on the CLI tool.
+Almost done implementing the logic to add new firewall rules, but there is something wrong in the firewall defining object I'm trying to send.
+After I hammer out that issue, I'll be able to move on to updating an existing rule and removing a rule.